 4. Pay the fee and submit your application

 A $55 non-refundable application fee is collected by credit card when you submit the online application.
-The online application must be submitted before you can upload required supplemental materials.
 We recommend that you submit your application as soon as possible to ensure that you have adequate time to upload all required supplemental materials by your chosen deadline.

 5. Submit required supplemental documents by deadline